 We smiled and even laughed.

-If my memory serves me well, it was some years ago at a Brisbane Sunday Feast at the now abandoned Elisabeth st facility that he told me the same thing.
+If my memory serves me well, it was some years ago at a Brisbane Sunday Feast at the now abandoned Elisabeth st. facility that he told me the very same thing: “Too fast”.
 I was then playing the kartals and Maharaja was again playing the harmonium.

-He gracefully added: “It’s your passion to go Back Home Back to Godhead”, which denotes the positive and Krishna conscious way to look at the situation and represents in fact a compliment.
+He gracefully added: “It’s your passion to go Back Home, Back to Godhead”, which denotes the positive and Krishna conscious way to look at the situation and represents in fact a compliment.
+Thank you very much Maharaja!

-Although I do not feel anything lacking in my relationship with HH Indradyumna Maharaja, someone may remark that this is not much of an exchange, but we should remember that in devotional service relationships are based on service to the Lord and as Srila Prabhupada’s slogan reads:”Utility is the principle.”
+Although I do not feel anything lacking in my relationship with HH Indradyumna Maharaja, someone may remark that this is not much of an exchange between Godbrothers.
+But we should remember that in devotional service relationships are based on service to the Lord.
+Besides that one of the four Srila Prabhupada slogans reads:”Utility is the principle”, the others being: “Preaching is the essence”, “Purity is the force” and “Books are the basis.”

 In Caitanya Caritamrita, Adi Lila, 1.47, purport, Srila Prabhupada writes: